• Skip to primary navigation

 • Cocoa powder: This chocolate fudge cake would not be the same without the cocoa powder which you will want to be of high quality as this really and truly is a chocolate cake at heart.

 • Vanilla extract and salt: Both vanilla extract and salt act as a flavor enhancers in the cake, without it we wouldn't have depth of flavor when we bite into a slice.
+You could replace the vanilla extract with a small packed of vanilla sugar, if this is readily available where you reside.

 See recipe card for quantities.